dv-bt/droplet-motion-lis/README.md

 where $N_{\mathrm{low}, i}$ and $N_{\mathrm{high}, i}$ are the number of points in the $i^\mathrm{th}$ pair of regressions, while $\overline{R}^2_{\mathrm{low},i}$ and $\overline{R}^2_{\mathrm{high},i}$ are the adjusted coefficients of determination of the $i^\mathrm{th}$ pair of regressions.

 The $\overline{R}^2$ terms makes sure that **condition 3** is considered.
 On the other hand, the $\ln N$ terms takes into account **condition 2**, but with diminishing returns as the regression moves away from the extremes, as per **condition 1**.
 The pair of regressions with the highest score is selected.
 This procedure is implemented in `dropletmotion.scaling.fit_score`.

+## Requirements

+A complete list of the packages in the virtual environment used for the development of this code is included in [environment.yml](environment.yml).

 ## Authorship